lkuper/CMPS290S-2018-09/_drafts/Abhishek_Blog1_Draft.md

 #### Implementation of Operational Transformation

+_NOTE_: A word on terminology before we begin the discussion.
+The word 'local' is used below to denote where the above program is executing: the 'local' machine or system.
+The word 'remote' is used to denote a remote machine where a 'remote' user may be working and making changes to their own copy of the data.

 A rudimentary implementation of Operational Transformation was done for the blog and is available [here](https://bitbucket.org/alfredd/collabalgos).
 The implementation follows the algorithm roughly as stated in the [1989 paper by Ellis and Gibbs](http://doi.acm.org/10.1145/67544.66963).
 The following is an explanation of the implementation of Operational Transformation via Test cases.
 First we look at the test cases.

 ```go
 func TestOTEditor_Transformation(t *testing.T) {